-In simple terms, prebiotics essentially feed the microbes in your gut.
+In simple terms, prebiotics essentially feed the good bacteria in your gut.
 They are the non-digestible components of food that help desirable microorganisms grow and thrive (3).
-Some examples of prebiotics include inulin, fructooligosaccharides (FOS), galactooligosaccharides (GOS), beta-glucan, oligofructose, xylooligosaccharides (XOS) and more.
+For example, inulin, fructooligosaccharides (FOS), galactooligosaccharides (GOS), beta-glucan, oligofructose, and xylooligosaccharides (XOS), are all examples of prebiotics.
 They can be found in fibrous fruits and vegetables such as asparagus, bananas, oats, onions, and apples as well as many others (4).

 How To Interpret Probiotic Names

-For example, within the probiotic Lactobacillus plantarum SD-LPLDL-UK, Lactobacillus is the genus, plantarum is the species and SD-LPLDL-UK is the strain.
+For example, there’s a probiotic called Lactobacillus plantarum SD-LPLDL-UK.
+Within this probiotic, Lactobacillus is the genus, plantarum is the species and SD-LPLDL-UK is the strain.

-There are quite a few variations of microorganisms that can be considered probiotics, but Lactobacillus and Bifidobacterium are two of the most common bacteria genus’ (6).
+While there are quite a few variations of microorganisms that can be considered probiotics, Lactobacillus and Bifidobacterium are two of the most common (6).